 I think it’s about time I’ll add some personal rant to this blog to add some personal touch to it.
 Just few words about critical data storage at modern times.

 I had a customer server disk failure the other day.
-Noting extraordinary about that – old server circa 2006 or 2008 happily humming on old IDE western digital’s 160Gb softraid mirror.
+Nothing extraordinary about that – old server circa 2006 or 2008 happily humming on old IDE western digital’s 160Gb softraid mirror.

-As it usually happens both disks died with 40 min interval, although not completely “died”.
-One went “missing” all together, another one produced huge list of I/O errors and media errors.
+As it usually happens both disks died within 40 min interval, although not completely “died”.
+One went “missing” all together, another one produced huge list of I/O and media errors.

-the only possible way to salvage whatever we could was to boot from rescue CD and copy the data to the new server.
+the only possible way to salvage whatever we could was to boot from rescue CD and try to copy the data to the new server.

-Guys, I’ve done all I can and will do under the circumstances – I’m not data recovery professional and I happen to be about 3500km away from the physical server.
+Guys, I’ve done all I can and will do under the circumstances – I’m not data recovery professional (at least not paid as such) and I’m happen to be about 3500km away from the physical server.
 And more over -

 Oh, you can go ahead and sue them if you feel like making yourself laughing stock or feel an urgent need to end up on Daily Mail pages – this is not going to bring your data back.

 It’s really hard to imagine critical information being huge (unless of course it’s photo or video archive) – take some time and do multiple backups of it.
 If your hard drive fails, depending on how critical this information is you can always try your luck with the data recovery services – there is always a chance to get something back.
 Unlike the situation when everything is stored somewhere remote.